Arcadia-Science/chlamy-comparison/README.md

 2. Batch process z-stacks.
 To process raw data in preparation for image segmentation, you will utilize 4 custom FIJI macros found in the directory: code/FIJI/3D_Morpho_macros.
 This script assumes your data is an .nd2 file, but you can adjust the macro to match your file format type as needed.

-Run ND2-Split-BS.ijm [code/FIJI/3D_Morpho_macros/ND2-Split-BS.ijm] This FIJI macro will import your raw data, split the channels into 3 TIF z-stack directories (C1, C2 and C3) inside /TIF_Output, perform rolling ball background subtraction (default value = 300) on your fluorescence data, and save those z-stacks in new directories (C2 and C3) inside the directory, /BGSub_Output.
-For the demo, you can tun the macro two times to process the images in /demo_data/Chlamy_3D_morpho_demo_data/Creinhardtii_demo and /demo_data/Chlamy_3D_morpho_demo_data/Csmithii_demo.
+Run ND2-Split-BS.ijm [./code/FIJIcode/FIJI/3D_morpho_macros/ND2-Split-BS-v5.ijm] This FIJI macro will import your raw data, split the channels into 3 TIF z-stack directories (C1, C2 and C3) inside /TIF_Output, perform rolling ball background subtraction (default value = 300) on your fluorescence data, and save those z-stacks in new directories (C2 and C3) inside the directory, /BGSub_Output.
+For the demo, you can tun the macro two times to process the images in ./data/C_reinhardtii and ./data/C_smithii.

 ## Batch deconvolution

 3. Deconvolve your background subtracted z-stacks.
 If you are processing the demo data, you can utilize the two PSF files computed in PSF Generator that we have generated based on our image acquisition parameters for the demo data.
 Please refer to the PSF Generator plug-in documentation (http://bigwww.epfl.ch/algorithms/psfgenerator/) if you need to generate your own PSF file for deconvolution.

-Run DeconLab2-batch.ijm (code/FIJI/3D_Morpho_macros/DeconLab2-batch.ijm) for each channel of background subtracted data.
+Run DeconLab2-batch.ijm (./code/FIJI/3D_Morpho_macros/DeconLab2-batch.ijm) for each channel of background subtracted data.
 This FIJI macro will ask you for input and output directories as well as the corresponding PSF file.
 For the demo, you should use PSF_BW-640.tif for the cholorplast data (./BGSub_Output/C2) and PSF_BW-561.tif for the mitochondria data (./BGSub_Output/C3).
-The two PSF files are in ./demo_data.
+The two PSF files are in ./data/demo_PSFs.

 For the demo, we are using the RIF algorithm in DeconvolutionLab2 as we found that it performed best given the different deconvolution algorithms available in the plug-in.
 For your own data, we recommend running DecovolutionLab2 in FIJI and determining which algorithm functions best.
 You can modify the FIJI macro DeconLab2-batch.ijm by adjusting "RIF 0.1000" in line 30:

         algorithm = " -algorithm RIF 0.1000";

 You should now have two new directories (we setup directories ./decon560 and ./decon640 when running the macro) the contain the results of deconvolution of the demo data.
-If you want to compare the two species at the end of the demo, make sure to process the images from both species' demo data (Creinhardtii_demo and Csmithii_demo).
+If you want to compare the two species at the end of the demo, make sure to process the images from both species' demo data (./data/C_reinhardtii and ./data/C_smithii).

 ## Generate composite images and maximum projections (MIPs) of the deconvolved data